 - Faster Customer Response

 This is a short list of the reasons companies continue to look at ways to reduce their dependence on paper.
-There is no debate that less paper is good for business, but how do we get there?
+There is no debate that going paperless is good for business, but how do we get there?

 Here are four suggestions that not only reduce paper, but are also sound business practices: